- November 28, 2017

 - National Motor Vehicle Title Information Center.

 Checking with those sources may reveal whether the car has suffered any type of severe damage.
 But don’t stop there.

 It also is critical to have the car inspected before you buy.
 Not everyone is honest about whether their car has been wrecked or flooded.
 Some dishonest people will even run out to sell their vehicle before flood or salvage title shows on their vehicle report.

 Stuck With a Lemon?
 You Still Have Hope.

-- Two or more attempts were made by the manufacturer to repair the car if there was a defect that could result in severe injury or death.
+- Two or more attempts were made by the manufacturer, with the involvement of a car injury lawyer, to repair the car if there was a defect that could result in severe injury or death.